 Emu28 is based on the sources of Emu48 and is an emulator for the Hewlett Packard Clamshell calculators HP18C and HP28C hardware.
 These calculators are based on the 1LK7 Saturn CPU, the 1LP2 Centipede and 1LP4 ROM chips.
 The HP18C isn't tested, because I have no ROM image of it.

 A big thank to Cyrille de Brebisson for his technical assistance and to Jean-Francois Garnier for his work on the HP28C.
-Lode Vandevenne spend the PNG image decoder.
+Lode Vandevenne spent the PNG image decoder.
 Also thanks to Sebastien Carlier for his Emu48 v1.0, without him this emulator would never have been created.
 And finally I want to thank all the unnamed authors for publishing material about this calculators.

 You need ROM images.
-The ROM images are copyrighted by Hewlett Packard and I have no license to distribute them.
+The necessary ROM images are copyrighted by Hewlett Packard and I have no license to distribute them.
 Please don't ask me, I will not send you mine.

 When Emu28 is installed and you have put the valid ROM image(s) into your Emu28 installation directory, you can start Emu28.
 You'll see a "Choose Your KML Script" box.